googleforgames/agones/docs/create_fleet.md

 ## Objectives

 - Create a Fleet in Kubernetes using Agones custom resource.
-- Scale the Fleet up from it's initial configuration
+- Scale the Fleet up from it's initial configuration.
-- Request a GameServer allocation from the Fleet to play on
+- Request a GameServer allocation from the Fleet to play on.
 - Connect to the allocated GameServer.
+- Deploy a new GameServer configuration to the Fleet

 ### 1. Create a Fleet